pssolanki111/polygon/docs/References.rst

   reference_client = polygon.ReferenceClient('KEY')  # for usual sync client
   async_reference_client = polygon.ReferenceClient('KEY', True)  # for an async client

+here is how the client initializer looks like:

+.. autofunction:: polygon.reference_apis.reference_api.ReferenceClient

+**Endpoints**

+To use any of the below method, simply call it on the client you created above. so if you named your client ``client``, you'd call the methods as ``client.get_tickers`` and so on.
+Async methods will need to be awaited, see :ref:`async_support_header`.

 Get Tickers
 -----------

 This endpoint supports pagination.
 The library has support for pagination.
 See :ref:`pagination_header` for info and examples

-.. automethod:: polygon.reference_apis.reference_api.ReferenceClient.get_tickers
+.. automethod:: polygon.reference_apis.reference_api.SyncReferenceClient.get_tickers
    :noindex:

 Get Ticker Types
 ----------------

-.. automethod:: polygon.reference_apis.reference_api.ReferenceClient.get_ticker_types_v3
+.. automethod:: polygon.reference_apis.reference_api.SyncReferenceClient.get_ticker_types_v3
    :noindex:

 Get Ticker Details
 ------------------

-.. automethod:: polygon.reference_apis.reference_api.ReferenceClient.get_ticker_details
+.. automethod:: polygon.reference_apis.reference_api.SyncReferenceClient.get_ticker_details
    :noindex:

 Get Ticker Details vX
 ---------------------

-.. automethod:: polygon.reference_apis.reference_api.ReferenceClient.get_ticker_details_vx
+.. automethod:: polygon.reference_apis.reference_api.SyncReferenceClient.get_ticker_details_vx
    :noindex:

 Get Option Contracts